 As opposed to Pat’s, where thin-sliced ribeye is chopped up on the grill, at Geno’s the sliced steak stays whole.
 Vento was always in favor of provolone, but you get your choice of Cheez Whiz, provolone, or American.
 You can also order a pepper, mushroom, or pizza steak, or a roast pork sandwich.
 Save the roast pork for the third or fourth visit, though; a cheesesteak from Geno’s, whether it’s with onions or without, or with provolone or Whiz, is something that every Philly visitor should experience.

 While this restaurant has been renowned for its fried clams and other seafood since it first opened in 1956, the lobster roll here is a thing of beauty, and so is the ordering ritual: Peer inside the takeout window while trying to give your eyes a chance to adjust (they won’t), place your order, pay, get your number, get your food, and grab a spot indoors at either the no-frills counter or a table, outdoors at a picnic table, or if all else fails, in your car.
 No matter: The lobster roll here is so fresh and plentiful that nirvana will find you as soon as you take that first bite.
-If you like yours cold, the lobster will be slightly chilled, slicked with just a little bit of mayo.
-If you like it warm, it’s lightly heated, rich with a little butter.
-Both are served on a bun that’s been buttered and toasted on both sides, and are just about as simple and delicious as a lobster roll can get.
+The lobster is slightly chilled, slicked with just a little bit of mayo, served on a bun that’s been buttered and toasted on both sides, and is just about as simple and delicious as a lobster roll can get.

 My Ceviche is a fast-casual seafood spot that’s become a Miami standby, with six locations throughout the city.
 Ceviche (made with your choice of three types of seafood and in six styles), burritos, bowls, and salads are all solid options, but don’t miss the tacos, which are available with fish, shrimp, octopus, chicken, or raw tuna.
 It may be unexpected, but raw tuna is the way to go: It’s chopped into tiny pieces and piled into a corn or flour tortilla with a bright combo of pickled red onions, julienned radishes, shredded queso fresco, and cilantro; we suggest you ask for some sliced avocado on top as well.